laurenkhoury/amfam/README.md

 ## Files

+- `archive`
-- archive folder : contains all files from previous repository for this project which can be found here [DSHB-Capstone-AMFAM](https://github.com/lsmithbecker/DSHB-Capstone-AMFAM)
+    - contains all files from previous cohort's repository for this project which can also be found here [DSHB-Capstone-AMFAM](https://github.com/lsmithbecker/DSHB-Capstone-AMFAM)